Contact Us for a Free Consultation (213) 542-0979

 Kidnapping for a sexual purpose

-Also, if you were to kidnap a child for some sort of sexual purposes, that would be a good example of case where the prosecutors are likely going to seek life against that person.
+Also, if you were to kidnap a child for some sexual purposes, that would be a good example of a case where the prosecutors are likely going to seek life against that person.

-Just grabbing a significant other and dragging them across the room because you're angry with them and you're in the middle of a domestic violence situation, is not likely a scenario where they should be charging any type of a kidnapping or life-related offense.
+Just grabbing a significant other and dragging them across the room because you're angry with them and you're in the middle of a domestic violence situation is not likely a scenario where they should be charging any type of kidnapping or life-related offense.

 Review of Circumstances and Defendant's Criminal Record

-So, you really have to look at the circumstances of what's going on, and also, you have to look at the person's criminal record.
+So, you really have to look at the circumstances of what's going on and also at the person's criminal record.
 Is this person a serial criminal who continues to commit dangerous and violent felonies?
-If the answer is yes, you can bet the prosecutors are going to be trying to angle the case into a life case.
+If the answer is yes, you can bet the prosecutors are going to try to angle the case into a life case.

-If the answer is no, and you really have a situation where the person shouldn't be charged with kidnapping or shouldn't be charged with kidnapping that involves a life sentence, then obviously, there may be other charges that are more appropriate.
+Suppose the answer is no, and you have a situation in which the person shouldn't be charged with kidnapping or with kidnapping that involves a life sentence.
+In that case, obviously, other charges may be more appropriate.

 For example, Penal Code 236 false imprisonment is the little brother of kidnapping, where somebody keeps somebody against their will.
 False imprisonment is a much less serious crime than kidnapping.
 So, that would be a good alternative if somebody has to plead guilty to something.

-Some of these cases when you're charged with kidnapping people view it as an “all or nothing” situation when it's really not.
-Sometimes the person acted wrong.
-Sometimes they acted criminal, but they don't deserve to be convicted of kidnapping.
+In some of these cases, when you're charged with kidnapping, people view it as an “all or nothing” situation when it's not.
+Sometimes, the person acted wrong.
+Sometimes, they act criminal, but they don't deserve to be convicted of kidnapping.

-Then, maybe they're going to get some other charge that's not as serious as kidnapping that doesn't involve a life sentence and maybe even is not a strike.
-Kidnapping, in additional to potentially carrying life, is also a strike on a person's criminal record that they can never get off.
+Then, maybe they'll get some other charge that's not as serious as kidnapping, which doesn't involve a life sentence and perhaps is not a strike.
+Kidnapping, in addition to potentially carrying life, is also a strike on a person's criminal record that they can never get off.

 Criminal Defense for Kidnapping Cases